sbooeshaghi/Opentrons/README.md

 ~~~
 *Output of code with additional print statements using jupyter notebooks*

+*Remark: As an alternative to this explanation, the folder `SOFTWARE/protocols/` contains a python notebook to explain the creation of protocols with jupyter notebooks more interactively.*

 ### Create the protocol script
-Once your protocol runs on jupyter notebooks, you make it into a python script.
-(I just paste it into a plain text document and add .py extension).
-The script has been uploaded in the folder `SOFTWARE/protocols/`
+Once your protocol runs as expected on jupyter notebooks, you make it into a python script.
+(Simply paste it into a plain text document and add .py extension).
+This example protocol has been uploaded in the folder `SOFTWARE/protocols/`.

-## Step 3: upload protocol
+## 3. Upload, calibrate and run
+### Upload the protocol in the app
 In the OT1 app you can now select the ‘Click to Upload’ button and upload your script to the app.
 The app will now identify the instruments you are using in the script and provide you with an interface to calibrate them.
 For this example you’ll have to calibrate the pipettes top, bottom, blowout and drop plunger positions and the positions of the tiprack and the 96 wells plate (see step 4).
 Of course this can only be done after attaching the pipette and placing the tiprack and 96-wells plate on the deck of the robot (see next section).

-## Intermezzo: Don’t forget the hardware
+### Attach the labware to the robot
-### Place containers and instruments
+#### Place containers and instruments
 Before we can calibrate, we must place the containers and attach the pipette.
 In this case, a Rainin 200 µl, 8 channel pipette (https://www.mt.com/us/en/home/products/pipettes/manual-pipettes/multichannel-pipettes.html) was used.
 To make sure the pipette is attached rigidly, a 3D printed holder was made (stl file in the `HARDWARE/` folder).
 The tiprack and 96-wells plate are also placed in such a way that they can not move.
 (More on the topic of efficiently placing labware can be found in the materials folder document: labware fixation methods) A rigid placement of the labware will save you a lot of time calibrating.

 *Remark: The robot only knows about the instruments and containers declared in your script, so to make sure the robot isn’t going to collide, no unexpected objects should be on the deck.*